christineymshen/christineymshen.github.io/_posts/2020-12-09-Efficient_R.markdown

 During the semester, most of the time I need to get something done before certain deadline -- accuracy is far more important than effiency.
 So I usually just focus on correctness and couldn't afford spending too much time figuring out the optimal syntax.
 But I've always hoped to be able to pick up good coding habits early, since the efforts saved will be compounding in time.

 Now it's winter break and while working on my research project, I happened to be going through another round of exercise to *microbenchmark* codes to cut runtime.
-I know that if I don't take notes, I'll soon remember these findings and later be wondering about the same things again.
+I know that if I don't take notes, I'll soon forget these findings and later be wondering about the same things again.
 So here I want to summarize all the tips I've noticed so far in terms of efficient R programming.
 I hope I will come back and update the list every now and then and maintain it.
 But I can also well imagine that I'll give up on it or just forget about it and this post ends up being a one-time thing.
 Let's see how it goes.

 ### Resources